Common Caregiver Questions and Concerns about G-tubes

 Field is required!

-When you and your care team agree your child no longer needs their G tube, it can usually be removed in clinic, covered with an occlusive dressing and usually will close up on its own within 1 to 2 weeks.
+When you and your care team agree your child no longer needs their G-tube, it can usually be removed in clinic.
+After removal, the area is covered with a dressing and usually the hole will close up on its own within 1 to 2 weeks, leaving a small scar.
+Sometimes the area where the G-tube was may not fully close and your child might need a surgical procedure to fully close it.

 Field is required!